Portington, East Riding of Yorkshire

 Portington is a hamlet in the East Riding of Yorkshire, England.
 It is situated approximately 3 mi east of Howden and lies 0.5 mi east of the A614 road.

 It forms part of the civil parish of Eastrington.
-Portington lies within the Parliamentary constituency of Haltemprice and Howden an area that mainly consists of middle class suburbs, towns and villages.
-The area is affluent and has one of the highest proportions of owner-occupiers in the country.
+Portington lies within the Parliamentary constituency of Goole and Pocklington.

 Portington Hall is a Grade II listed building.

+The name Portington derives from the Old English Portingtūn, either meaning 'settlement connected to a market town', referring to Howden, or 'settlement connected to Porta'.